wearetheframers/frame-core-wip/docs/Architecture/core/framer/brain/action.md

 This allows for better control over the expected outputs of tasks and can help in maintaining consistency across the framework.

+## Permissions

+All plugins require explicit permissions to be used.
+Users must add all permissions for any plugins they want to use.
+This ensures that Framers only have access to the plugins they are explicitly allowed to use, providing fine-grained control over their capabilities.

 ## Related Components

 - [[decision]]: Represents a decision made by the Brain component of a Framer, which can lead to action execution and task creation.